tkrausjr/tanzu-validator/docs/Test_Coverage.md

-# WCP-precheck
-WCP-Precheck project aims to make POC's and vSphere with Tanzu installations less painful for customers and overall more successful by quickly indentifying common misconfigurations and errors that would prevent a successful installation of WCP .
-The WCP-precheck team is constantly incorporating field feedback to enhance the test coverage.
+tz-validate project aims to quickly indentify common misconfigurations and errors in any vSphere with Tanzu environment.
+The team is constantly incorporating field feedback to enhance the test coverage.
 Please open a Gitlab Issue with a FR to add a test that is missing.

 ## Test Coverage
-  ### General
+  ### vSphere with Tanzu
   - [x] The Tag-based storage policy specified exists the vCenter.
+  - [ ] Datastores in storage-policy are accessible to all hosts in Cluster
+  - [ ] Free Space on Datastores is more than xx %.
   - [x] DNS forward and reverse resolution should work for vCenter and NSX Manager.
   - [x] Ping/curl various network end points that they are reachable (DNS, NTP, VCenter, NSX Manager, )
   - [x] Validate vSphere API is accessible and provided credentials are valid.
+  - [ ] Return versions of ESXi, vCenter, Avi Controller.
   - [x] Validate existence of vSphere cluster specified in configuration YAML is valid.
   - [x] Validate existence of VDS specified in configuration YAML is valid.
   - [x] Validate existence of Datacenter specified in configuration YAML is valid.